OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

 The biggest story in 8.5.0 is how much better GRASS feels from Python.
 Three changes, each substantial on their own, combine to transform the experience.

 **A new Python API.** The [*grass.tools* subpackage](https://grass.osgeo.org/grass85/manuals/python_intro.html) presents GRASS tools as native Python functions, with direct NumPy array and raster pack I/O, smart return values, and proper exception handling.
-It was developed by Vaclav Petras and Anna Petrasova in collaboration with [Natrx](https://www.natrx.io/), a company focused on coastal infrastructure.
+It was developed by Václav Petráš and Anna Petrášová in collaboration with [Natrx](https://www.natrx.io/), a company focused on coastal infrastructure.
 This is a good example of how commercial applications of GRASS can produce improvements that benefit the entire open-source community.

 **JSON output, nearly everywhere.** Dozens of tools now support `format="json"`, including *g.list*, *g.region*, *r.info*, *r.univar*, *r.stats*, *r.report*, *v.info*, *v.what*, *v.db.connect*, and many more.
-The effort was led and reviewed by Anna Petrasova, Vaclav Petras, Corey White, Edouard Choinière, Nicklas Larsson, and Markus Metz, with major contributions from Google Summer of Code participants Nishant Bansal and Kriti Birda, and others.
+The effort was led and reviewed by Anna Petrášová, Václav Petráš, Corey White, Edouard Choinière, Nicklas Larsson, and Markus Metz, with major contributions from Google Summer of Code participants Nishant Bansal and Kriti Birda, and others.
 Parsing GRASS output in Python used to mean string manipulation or custom wrappers.
 Now it is a single call to *json.loads*, or nothing at all, since *grass.tools* handles it internally.

 **New documentation.** The entire user documentation has been rewritten in Markdown and rendered with MkDocs.
 Every tool's manual page now shows tabs for **Command line**, **Python (grass.tools)**, and **Python (grass.script)** usage: the same example, three ways.
-The work was done by Martin Landa, Markus Neteler, Corey White, Vaclav Petras, Anna Petrasova, and a long list of contributors.
+The work was done by Martin Landa, Markus Neteler, Corey White, Václav Petráš, Anna Petrášová, and a long list of contributors.

 The net effect: someone coming to GRASS from the Python data-science ecosystem can now find a tool in the docs, copy a working Python snippet, call it as a function, and read the result as a structured object.
 Workflows that previously required a wrapper module or careful string parsing now compose with the rest of a Python script the way any other library does.